Storm-131/Projects/README.md

 ## 🖊 Info

-Cheers! 🍻
+Cheers! 🍻 👋🏼
-This is a collection of sample projects.
+This is a collection of some sample projects.

 ---